brian14708/wh-briefings/presidential-actions/2021-11/2021-11-19-a-proclamation-on-national-family-week-2021.md

 date: '2021-11-19'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/11/19/a-proclamation-on-national-family-week-2021/
 published_time: 2021-11-19 09:51:54-05:00
-title: A Proclamation on National Family Week, 2021
+title: "A Proclamation on National Family Week,\_2021"
 ---

 My father lived by a motto:  that family was the beginning, the middle,